EDE211 - Instructional Strategies in Elementary and Early Childhood Education

 EDE307 - Science for the Elementary School

 This course is designed to acquaint students with the history of science curricula, the content of science and the process of science teaching.
-The instructor will generate enthusiasm for science, encourage scientific inquiry, demonstrate positive attitudes, enhance appreciation for science and science interests, and model effective science teaching consistent with the Elementary/Early Childhood Department's Constructivist Model for Teaching.
+The instructor will generate enthusiasm for science, encourage scientific inquiry, demonstrate positive attitudes, enhance appreciation for science and science interests, and model effective science teaching consistent with the Childhood Education Department's constructivist model for teaching.
 Prerequisites: 32 college credits; 9 natural science credits.
-Prerequisite: Minimum 2.5 GPA, EDE 211 or ELE 220 or ELE 221.
+Prerequisite: Minimum 2.50 GPA, EDE 211 or ELE 220 or 221.
 (3 crs.)
 Fall and spring.

 EDE311 - Children's Literature

-This course is designed to present future teachers and inservice teachers with approaches and strategies for using children and adolescent literature as a basis for the reading program and as a framework throughout the curriculum.
+This course is designed to present future teachers and in-service teachers with approaches and strategies for using children and adolescent literature as a basis for the reading program and as a framework throughout the curriculum.
 The course uses a hands-on approach to accomplish its objectives.
-Prerequisite: Minimum 2.5 GPA.
+Prerequisite: Minimum 2.50 GPA.
 (3 crs.)
 Fall and spring.

 EDE320 - Intermediate Field Experiences 4-8